Improper vs finitely additive distributions as limits of countably additive probabilities: Convergence of probability sequences

 ~

-In the following, we consider that $\Theta$ is a metric, locally compact, second countable Hausdorff space $\Theta$.
-This is the case, for example, for usual topological finite-dimensional vector spaces or denumerable sets with the discrete topology.
+In the following, $\Theta$ is a locally compact separable metric space.
+This is the case, for example, for usual topological finite-dimensional vector spaces or for denumerable sets with the discrete topology.
 In the latter case, any function is continuous and a compact set is a finite set.